sinai-dev/OSLDocs/API/SL_Recipe.md

 # SL_Recipe

-<b>Custom Recipes</b> can be defined from XML or C#.
+<b>Custom Recipes</b> can be defined from the SL Menu/XML or C#.
 You can set recipes for any station type.

 Recipes XMLs should be placed in the `Recipes\` sub-folder of your SL Pack.

-?> <b>Note:</b> Custom recipes are applied after all Custom Items have been set up, so you can safely reference those here.

 You can make a recipe scroll with a `SL_RecipeItem` template.
 See the [SL_Item](API/SL_Item.md) page for more details.